 Diagnosis typically involves a careful history and a physical examination of the eyes.
 The conjunctiva may also be swabbed for culture.

-Evaluation of Conjunctivitis
+VIDEO Evaluation of Conjunctivitis

 Patients typically complain that their eyelids stick together upon waking in the morning.
 Other symptoms may include itching, burning, or a foreign-body sensation.
 Watery discharge, mucus, or pus may be present in the eyes.
 Some types of conjunctivitis present with light sensitivity.
 Recent upper respiratory infection suggests viral conjunctivitis.